-IMA is an integrated financial services company specializing in risk management, insurance, employee benefits and wealth management.
-As an employee-owned company, IMA's 2,300-plus associates are empowered to provide customized solutions for their clients.
+Based in North America, Parker, Smith & Feek is an integrated financial services company focused on protecting the assets of its widely varied client base through insurance, risk management and wealth management solutions.
+As an employee-owned company, PS&F's more than 2,300 associates are empowered to provide customized solutions for their clients' unique needs.